niyusum/luminescence/docs/lumen_law.md

 ## 🏛️ CLOSING STATEMENT

-**RIKI LAW is not a suggestion.
+**LUMEN LAW is not a suggestion.
 It is the supreme architectural constitution.**

 Every Discord command, every button click, every embed, every service call must comply with these laws.